 The house was built sometime between 1867 and 1871 and was occupied by the same family, The Finneys, for more than a century.
 In 1993, Debra and Tony Pickman moved in and almost immediately the strange activity began!

-To start with, the family dog would bark at thin air.
+To start with, the family dog would bark at empty spaces.
 Then the activity escalated to electronic disturbances and poltergeist activity in the form of their child’s toys rearranging themselves.

 The disturbances gradually worsened over time with small fires breaking out in the house and Tony being attacked.

 He seemed to be the main focus of the attacks and sustained various scratches and bruises on his arms, stomach, and back.
 Prior to each attack, a cold spot would be experienced.

 It is generally believed that Sallie was a girl who died in the house at the hands of her doctor in the 1900s.

 Since the home had been occupied by a single female resident for 40 years prior to the Pickman Family moving in, it has been suggested that Sallie picked on Tony specifically because he was a man and reminded her of that Doctor!